Until It Isn’t Blue

 The flames.
 It’s always the flames.
 Dancing at the edge of the bed.

-I should have hit the breaks instead of swerving right, over the edge, down the steep brushy slope into the bonfire below where some hippie fucking college kids thought it would be a great place to host one.
+I should have hit the breaks instead of swerving right, over the edge, down the steep brushy slope, into the bonfire below where those fucking college kids thought it would be a great place to host one.

 “If it weren’t for the bravery of those young kids, you wouldn’t be alive today,” the doctor had told me when I woke up.

 He wasn’t wrong about everything, though.
 He knew about the anger.
 The resentment.
 He knew the pain would eventually become numb because everything would become numb.
 He told me about the D-word.
 That I would likely need therapy and medicine for the rest of my life to cope with it.

 I sway in the little rowboat now, the surrounding gulf and vast Atlantic ahead.
 Feeling blue, they call it.
-Blue like the water that quavers beneath the boat, like the early dawn moonlight that glows above me.
+Like the water that quavers beneath the boat, like the early dawn that glows above me.
 I’m no poet, but this is the most fitting place to do what I’m about to do.
 I grab the paring knife from my pocket.